ohJustin/Blog-App/mental-health-blogapp/BRAINAPP.md

     |>  Wellness Interests

 *NIGHT NOTE":
   ' While being able to setup a blank card with some content.
 The Profile2Icon from MUI is night large enough.
 Work on fixing the size of the icon, and adding actual properties of a user's profile to the card(something they can click and update).
-2:24AM 1/17/2025.
+1/17/2025.

+                                            *CREATING POST OBJECT*
+IN PROGRESS...
+5:51PM
+2/6/2025

+*SOFTWARE STACK NOTE*
+  --Firebase + .NET
+  ---.NET for API endpoints, processing, security
+  ----Firebase for Hosting + Storage for scalable frontend/back-end

+                                            *Unhandled issue with user not being logged in on submission*